-The new Nano Exhibit is here now!
-Come to the Science Hall and see the exciting new Nano Exhibit.
+The new Nano Exhibit will be here from now until January 17, 2015.
+Come to the Science Hall and learn about nano!
 Have fun with lots of interactive hands-on exhibits that demonstrate nano science and technology.

 There is no charge to visit the Science Hall, so stop by and enjoy!